-If you answer “yes” to two or more of these questions, dual zone HVAC is definitely worth looking into.
-You’ll be glad to know zoning can be retrofitted into an existing HVAC system so you don’t need to purchase new equipment to take advantage of this technology.
+If you answer “yes” to two or more of these questions, dual-zone HVAC is definitely worth looking into.
+Zoning can be retrofitted into an existing HVAC system, so you don’t need to purchase new equipment to take advantage of this technology.

 If you’re interested in moving forward with dual-zone HVAC, contact Arctic Air Conditioning to get started.